SeeedDocument/Seeed-WiKi/ymlgen/mkdocs-templates/Arduino.md

 ## Product  List
 ---

-Here is the list of the Seeeduino Board you can find in the Seeed WiKi.
+Here is the list of the Seeeduino Boards you can find in the Seeed WiKi.
 The list will constantly updated.

 {{ range .Data.Pages.ByTitle }}{{ $cat1 := trim (index (split .Params.category ",") 0) " "}}{{ $cat2 := trim (index (split .Params.category ",") 1) " "}}{{if or (eq $cat1 "Arduino") (eq $cat2 "Arduino") }}- [{{.Title}}](/{{.File.BaseFileName}}/){{"\n"}}{{ end }}{{ end }}